thelonster/Compiler/README.md

 # Compiler
 Compiler made from the ground up for CPSC 323

-Currently the Lexical Analyzer is working.
+Currently both the Lexical and Syntax Analyzers are working.

-Starting work on Syntax Analyzer using a table driven RDP.
+Starting to add intermediate code generation to the project.